arins123-ctrl/packaging_workshop_1/README.md

-# packaging_workshop_1
-lab 3 and 5 are completed w.r.t thermal analysis and package cross section modeling the snippets are attached along

 1 - Packaging Evolution: From Basics to 3D Integration
 Semiconductor packaging refers to the final stage of semiconductor device fabrication, where the finished semiconductor die is enclosed in a protective package that allows it to be integrated into electronic systems.
 Basically, the package helps transition a fragile silicon die fabricated in a foundry cleanroom into the real-world system/ product.
 The key Functions of semiconductor package are: